ivkuz/GeneticMigrationStructureEstonia/README.md

 Ivan A. Kuznetsov, Estonian Biobank Research Team, Mait Metspalu, Uku Vainik, Luca Pagani, Francesco Montinaro, Vasili Pankratov bioRxiv 2023.10.25.564036; doi: https://doi.org/10.1101/2023.10.25.564036

-There are three folders with the scripts.
-You can find a short description of what each of the scripts does below:
+There are three folders with the scripts in the "R_code" directory.
+Find a short description of what each of the scripts does below:

 ./data_preparation/: